2016 Alegeus Healthcare Consumerism Index reveals modest increase in cost and value-conscious spending behaviors

 Published on June 22nd, 2016

 Consumers are increasingly responsible for the cost of their healthcare – as evidenced by rising deductibles, growing out-of-pocket costs and accelerating adoption of consumer directed health plans and accounts.
-However, it’s evident that consumers may not be fully prepared to manage these new financial responsibilities.
-This index seeks to measure the industry’s progress in empowering consumers to take greater ownership of their healthcare finances.
+However, it is evident that consumers may not fully be prepared to manage these new responsibilities.

 The 2016 Alegeus Healthcare Consumerism Index is an annual report that measures the degree of engagement and ‘consumerism’ exhibited during healthcare spending and saving decisions and affirms that there is still much room for improvement for consumers to optimize their financial health.

 Based on a survey of more than 1,000 U.S. healthcare consumers, the 2016 index evaluated two specific aspects of healthcare consumerism – 1) the degree of cost/value orientation exhibited during healthcare “purchases” and 2) the degree of savings focus/discipline to plan for healthcare cost responsibilities.
 For each category of consumerism – spending and saving – survey responses were tabulated into a single rating score on a 0-100 point scale.
 The bigger the number, the greater the degree of consumerism exhibited.